olleharstedt/subsetphp/README.md

 > 14:24:20 - flux: it's php, of course it doesn't :-P *badamtish*
 >
 > 14:24:46 - flux: it does have weak references, though

+In php.net, `zend_array` is hash table.
+But I want to be able to optimize one-dimensional arrays to proper arrays.
+Must I convert before using php.net functions?
+To `zend_value`.
+Either that or rewrite functions that deal with arrays.